GerlechJen/World_Weather_Analysis/README.md

 # World Weather Analysis
 ## Overview
 In this project, a random set of latitudes and longitudes were generated using the Numpy and random module.
 Using the citiPy Module, more than 600 cities near the random latitudes and longitudes were obtained.
-The OpenWeather map API was used to request for the current weather data of each unique city in JSON format.The following data was then retrieved from the JSON file:
+The OpenWeatherMap API was used to request for the current weather data of each unique city in JSON format.The following data was then retrieved from the JSON file:
 * City
 * Country
 * Date